Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: CQF improves model evaluations

 \section{CQF improves model evaluations}

 We begin with the observation that motivates the wide adoption of CQF.
-We train 350M models on CQF datasets with different HQ datasets and values of $k$.
+We train 350M models on CQF datasets across different HQ datasets and values of $k$.
 We then evaluate those models by computing their accuracy on ARC-Easy.
 We also use ARC-Easy itself as the HQ set.
 We display the results in \autoref{fig:accuracy_vs_loss}, top row.
 Among all HQ sets, using ARC-Easy leads to the best downstream performance.
-We observe that the performance on the downstream task generally improves as we select datasets of higher quality, with smaller values of $k$.
+We observe that accuracy generally improves as we select datasets of higher quality, with smaller values of $k$.
 This occurs for OpenOrca, KnowledgePile, OH+ELI5, and ARC-Easy, but for openwebmath, we observe a performance dip if we select a value of $k$ that is too small.
 A simple explanation is that CQF with openwebmath selects too specialized documents.
 We confirm this alignment between data selected by CQF and common benchmarks in \autoref{fig:classifiers_to_benchmarks_PCA} by examining a 2D PCA of their latent space.